graphikDB/graphik/README.md

 ### Triggers

-- triggers may be used to automatically mutate data before it is commited to the database
+- triggers may be used to automatically mutate the attributes of documents/connections before they are commited to the database
 - this is useful for automatically annotating your data without having to make additional client-side requests

 #### Trigger Examples